brendalong/react-getting-started-notes/react-notes.md

 * `componentWillUnmount()` - called right before component is unmounted.
 Allows us to clean up (example of clock and setTimeout()).

-## Eight - Packaging and PropTypes
+## EIGHT - Packaging and PropTypes
 * prop-types object export gives ability to define type of prop (string, number, bool, func, symbol, object, array, and anything with PropTypes.node)
 * Import prop-types and then define